kiamygomes/osdp-team6/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] This requires breaking changes to fix

 ---

+## Template Completion Checklist
+- [ ] Bug description is clear and specific
+- [ ] Steps to reproduce are detailed and actionable
+- [ ] Environment information is complete
+- [ ] Error messages and logs are included (with sensitive info removed)
+- [ ] Impact assessment is accurate
+- [ ] All relevant sections have been filled out
+- [ ] Irrelevant sections have been marked as not applicable

 **Additional Notes:**
 Add any other context about the problem here.